mmore500/waves/blog/_posts/2020-07-15-Tetiana-Dadakova.md

 // Can reconstruct the following offspring using the parent genome and change_log offspring genome: {0, 1, 2, 5, 6, 7, 8, 9, 10, 11}
 ```

-As you can see, the sites at indexes <3 are the same as in parent genome; to find the value at indexes >=3:
+As you can see, the values at indices <3 are the same as in parent genome; to find the value at indices >=3:
 ```
 offspring[index] = parent[index + 2]
 ```

 Now let's delete three sites at index 5:

 ```